« Classic Cartoons: The death of an industry | Main | Waiting For Superman To Get Done In There »

 What's so funny?

-• I read some 120 comic strips a day.
-Each day, I post a strip here that made me laugh, made me think or impressed me with its artistry.
+• I read some 175 or more comics a day.
+Each day, I post a strip or two here that made me laugh, made me think or impressed me with its artistry.
 It's my hope that you'll see some new strips here and decide to follow that artist's work, and perhaps even to support that work by purchasing a collection of strips.
-But, mostly, I hope you'll find this a place to get a laugh each day.
+But, mostly, I hope you'll find this a place to get a laugh or share a thought each day.
 After all, comic strips are a very demanding art form, but the ultimate point of all that work and all those deadlines is to give readers a little pleasure each day.
 If you find a comic hard to read, clicking on it will open a slightly larger version.
-All comics here are copyrighted by their creators.
+(You may find that right-clicking and opening in a new tab produces a better result.)
+All comics here are copyrighted by their creators. -- Mike Peterson

 Twitteronomy